linroger/Finance-Notes-and-Marginalia/Financial Engineering/Principles of Financial Engineering/Chapter 3 Cash Flow Engineering, Interest Rate Forwards and Futures.md

 # EXERCISES

-1. You have a 4-year coupon bond that pays semiannual interest.
+[^1]: You have a 4-year coupon bond that pays semiannual interest.
 The coupon rate is $8\%$ and the par value is 100. a.
 Can you construct a synthetic equivalent of this bond?
 Be explicit and show your cash flows. b.
-Price this coupon bond assuming the following [term structure](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%209/The%20Vasicek%20Model.md) (represented by bid/ask prices at annual frequency) and by using a linear interpolation to discount semi-annual cashflows: $B_{1}=0.90/0.91,\quad B_{2}=0.87/0.88,\quad B_{3}=0.82/0.83,\quad B_{4}=0.80/0.81$
+Price this coupon bond assuming the following term structure (represented by bid/ask prices at annual frequency) and by using a linear interpolation to discount semi-annual cashflows: $B_{1}=0.90/0.91,\quad B_{2}=0.87/0.88,\quad B_{3}=0.82/0.83,\quad B_{4}=0.80/0.81$

 c.
 What is the $1\times2$ FRA rate?

-2. You have purchased 1 Eurodollar contract at a price of $Q_{0}=94.13$ , with an initial margin of $5\%$ .
+[^2]: You have purchased 1 Eurodollar contract at a price of $Q_{0}=94.13$ , with an initial margin of $5\%$ .
 You keep the contract for 5 days and then sell it by taking the opposite position.
 In the meantime, you observe the following settlement prices:
 $$
 \{Q_{1}=94.23,Q_{2}=94.03,Q_{3}=93.93,Q_{4}=93.43,Q_{5}=93.53\}
 $$